$397,500Average Value$306Average Price per Sq Ft16Homes For Sale

 1/2

 Zionville doesn’t have much shopping or dining.
-A few establishments, like Dollar General, Zionville Baptist Church, Zionville Fire Department and a post office, are off US-421 going through the town.
-Sharpie’s Restaurant is just across the Tennessee border from Zionville and has diner-style meals including burgers, breakfast platters with eggs and hashbrowns, and fried fish.
-Boone is about 9 miles south and has many chains including Walmart, T.J.
+A few establishments, such as Dollar General, Zionville Baptist Church, Zionville Fire Department and a post office, are off U.S. Route 421.
+Sharpie’s Restaurant is just across the Tennessee border from Zionville, offering diner-style meals including burgers, breakfast platters with eggs and hashbrowns, and fried fish.
+Boone has chains that include Walmart, T.J.
 Maxx, HomeGoods and Panera Bread.

 Zionville locals can dive into the world of craft beer with the many breweries nearby, including the Appalachian Mountain Brewery.